 HCE is a halogenated hydrocarbon consisting of six chlorines attached to an ethane backbone.
-HCE was produced in the U.S. from 1921 to 1967, but is currently not commercially distributed.
+HCE was produced in the United States from 1921 to 1967, but is currently not commercially distributed.
 HCE is primarily used in the military for smoke pots, smoke grenades, and pyrotechnic devices.
-In the past, HCE was used as antihelminthic for the treatment of sheep flukes but is no longer used for this purpose since the Food and Drug Administration withdrew approval for this use in 1971.
-HCE has also been used as a polymer additive, moth repellant, plasticizer for cellulose esters, insecticide solvent, and in metallurgy for refining aluminum alloys.
+In the past, HCE was used as antihelminthic for the treatment of sheep flukes, but is no longer used for this purpose since the FDA withdrew approval for this use in 1971.
+HCE has also been used as a polymer additive, a moth repellant, a plasticizer for cellulose esters, and an insecticide solvent, and in metallurgy for refining aluminum alloys.